WHAT IS B.A.S.E JUMPING?

 E

-Aziz Ahmad first asked for permission to jump off Menara Kuala Lumpur in 1999 and it was given.
+When Malaysian skydivers Captain Abdul Rahmat Omar and Lt.
+Aziz Ahmad, and Canadian BASE jumper Martin Dumas first requested to jump off Menara Kuala Lumpur in 1999 for its 3rd anniversary, permission was granted.
 The dream of KL Tower International BASE Jump came alive.

 KL International Tower Jump 2001

 On 1st February 2001, Malaysia and the world witnessed the first big BASE jumping event organised at Menara Kuala Lumpur.
+Dennis McGlynn, Avery Badenhop and Harry Parker of the International Pro BASE Circuit (IPBC) were contracted to organised this BASE jumping event.
 50 BASE jumpers from around the world were invited to participate.
 It took place in conjunction with Federal Territory Day celebrations in Kuala Lumpur.
 Malaysia was the first country in the world to host such a big BASE jumping event off a building.
-There were 434 jumps completed during this event.
+434 jumps were completed during this event.
 The event gained recognition around the world and BASE jumping fraternity.

 The entire exercise was well received.
 Both the jumps achieved their objectives with the number of participants and the extensive media coverage.